Timothy Charles Wallach

 Following the 1992 season, Wallach was traded to the Los Angeles Dodgers for minor league shortstop Tim Barker.
 He spent three years with the Dodgers, hitting 23 home runs in 1994, before becoming a free agent and signing with the California Angels for 1996.
 However, he was released by the Angels in July after hitting .237 with 8 homers in 57 games and was re-signed by the Dodgers.
 He was the club's regular third baseman for the remainder of the 1996 season but went hitless in the National League Division Series and retired as a player after the season.

 Following his playing days, Wallach was a minor league hitting instructor in the Dodgers' system before becoming spending part of 1998 as manager of the San Bernardino Stampede of the California League.
 He moved on to the Angels organization as skipper of the Rancho Cucamonga Quakes in 2001 and was back with the Dodgers as the team's big league hitting coach in 2004 and 2005.
 In 2009, he took over as skipper of the AAA Albuquerque Isotopes.
 In 2011, he was back in the majors, this time as the Dodgers' third base coach.
+He later moved to bench coach under manager Don Mattingly, and when Mattingly was fired after the 2015 season and moved to the Miami Marlins, Wallach joined him as his bench coach in 2016, staying until the end of the 2019 season.

 - 1981 Topps All-Star Rookie Team